 Dudley

 § This page gives an overview of the Dudley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Dudley, in the heart of the Black Country, is a district shaped by its industrial heritage and hilly landscapes.
 Dudley town itself is home to Dudley Castle and the Black Country Living Museum, which showcases the region’s past.
 The area includes Stourbridge, known for its glassmaking heritage and attractive suburban areas, and Halesowen, with parks and links to the Clent Hills.
 The Dudley Canal and limestone caverns add to the distinctive landscape, while green spaces and nature reserves balance the industrial past with natural scenery.

-The administrative boundary of Dudley can be viewed on OpenStreetMap: District Boundary of Dudley.
+The administrative boundary of Dudley can also be viewed on OpenStreetMap: District Boundary of Dudley.

 Key Facts about Dudley